Josh Donaldson had some fun on Twitter during Blue Jays blowout

 [Fantasy Football is open!
 Sign up now and start winning season early]

-Donaldson is currently rehabbing from a calf injury, so he wasn’t with the team as they prepared to take on the Braves after a contentious, drama-filled contest Wednesday night.
+Donaldson is currently rehabbing from a calf injury, so he wasn’t with the team as it prepared to take on the Braves after a contentious, drama-filled contest Wednesday night.

 Tensions nearly boiled over a couple times during that game.
-Braves first baseman Freddie Freeman broke his wrist after being hit by a pitch, Kevin Pillar shouted a homophobic slur at Jason Motte and Jose Bautista exchanged words with Kurt Suzuki following an eighth inning bat flip.
+Braves first baseman Freddie Freeman broke his wrist after being hit by a pitch, Kevin Pillar shouted a gay slur at Jason Motte and Jose Bautista exchanged words with Kurt Suzuki following an eighth inning bat flip.

 The Braves were still irked about those events the next day.
 Peter Gammons reported one member of the club predicted “we’ll have a fight” prior to Thursday’s game.
 Donaldson let everyone know he was well-aware of those quotes, retweeting Gammons’ post.